matrix-org/matrix-spec/content/client-server-api/_index.md

 All account management is done via the homeserver's web UI.

-This specification defines extensions to the [OAuth Authorization Server Metadata registry](https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#authorization-server-metadata) to offer clients a way to deep-link to the account management capabilities of the homeserver to allow the user to complete the account management operations
+This specification defines extensions to the [OAuth Authorisation Server Metadata registry](https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#authorization-server-metadata) to offer clients a way to deep-link to the account management capabilities of the homeserver to allow the user to complete the account management operations